-- Flooring should be transported and stored in a neatly stacked fashion on a smooth, flat surface. - StoneCastTM is recommended for seasonal homes and three season rooms.
+- 1. Flooring should be transported and stored in a neatly stacked fashion on a smooth, flat surface. - StoneCastTM is recommended for seasonal homes and three season rooms.
 Installer must leave at least 3/8" (16mm) expansion. - StoneCastTM is not recommended for installs that experience temperature extremes beyond -40°F (-40°C) or greater than 150°F (65°C). - 4.
 Although acclimation is not generally required, best practice recommends the floor be installed close to intended occupied temperature.
 Rooms to be installed should be between 65° and 85°F (18.33° and 29.44°C) for 48 hours before and during installation.
-Acclimation is required if the flooring has been exposed to extreme temperatures just prior to installation. - StoneCastTM should only be installed after other trades have finished and the jobsite has been cleaned and cleared of debris that could potentially damage a finished plank/tile installation. - Inspect flooring for damage, defects, or shading issues before installation; claims for visual defects will not be accepted after cutting and/or installation. - 7.
-Mix and install planks and tiles from several different cartons during installation to achieve desirable plank/tile variation.
+Acclimation is required if the flooring has been exposed to extreme temperatures just prior to installation. - StoneCastTM should only be installed after other trades have finished and the jobsite has been cleaned and cleared of debris that could potentially damage a finished plank/tile installation. - Inspect flooring for damage, defects, or shading issues before installation; claims for visual defects will not be accepted after cutting and/or installation. - Mix and install planks and tiles from several different cartons during installation to achieve desirable plank/tile variation.
 Only use one run-number (production lot) on a particular job. - 8.
-Leave 1/4 inch (6.35mm) for expansion around the entire perimeter of the flooring up to 50'x50' (15.2m x 15.2m), as well as around all vertical obstructions.
-For larger installations up to 100'x100' (30.4m x 30.4m), its recommended to leave 3/8 inch (10mm) spacing around the perimeter.
+Leave 1/4 inch (6.35mm) for expansion around the entire perimeter of the flooring up to 50'x50' (15.2m x 15.2m), as well as around all vertical obstructions including cabinetry, stone fireplaces, pipes, heating vents, door frames, doorway transitions etc. For larger installations up to 100'x100' (30.4m x 30.4m), its recommended to leave 3/8 inch (10mm) spacing around the perimeter.
 Commercial installations with continuous spans larger than 100' are not recommended. - Flooring should be protected from prolonged direct exposure to sunlight. - 10.
 Underfloor heating is possible with warm water heating systems.
-The temperature of the floor surface must not exceed 85 F at any point in time.
+The temperature of the floor surface must not exceed 85 F at any point in time. - 11.
+This product is not suitable for outdoor use or in rooms that may be exposed to flooding.